 Colleen Choquette-Raphael received her MFA in Art with an emphasis in photography and intermedia from the University of Washington and holds a BA in Art History and Art Education and a BFA in Visual Design from the University of Oregon.
 Since joining the faculty in 1998 she has taught a broad constellation of courses in photographic media; including film and darkroom photography, large format and the constructed image.
 She has also offered courses in foundations, theory seminars on the body and the abject, public art, a workshop on experimental book structures and intermedia courses on art and the found object.

-Choquette-Raphael is also the primary academic advisor for the Department of Art and teaches study abroad courses in Italy and Greece.
+Choquette-Raphael is also the faculty academic advisor for the Department of Art and directs study abroad programs in Italy and Greece.